alexthecat123/ArduinoFile/README.md

 all information currently on your disk, the ArduinoFile gives a warning about this before beginning the restore operation.
 It then uses the spare table to determine the drive's size, which you can change by pressing "n" and entering a custom size in blocks.
-After confirming your drive size, start your XMODEM receiver with a 1K block size and wait for the transfer to complete.
+After confirming your drive size, start your XMODEM sender with a 1K block size and wait for the transfer to complete.
 Just like the backup operation, this usually takes around 15 minutes for a 5MB ProFile or 30 minutes for a 10MB ProFile or Widget.<br>
 <br>